ZhuZhu Pets

-ZhuZhu Pets ([tʂú tʂú], formerly known as Go Go Pets in the UK) is an American line of plush robotic hamster toys created by Cepia LLC in 2009.
+ZhuZhu Pets ([tʂú tʂú], formerly known as Go Go Pets) is an American line of plush robotic hamster toys created by Cepia LLC in 2009.
 Multiple spin-off toy lines, including ZhuZhu Puppies and Kung Zhus, have been released.

 History

 ZhuZhu Pets were created by Russ Hornsby for his St. Louis company, Cepia LLC.
 The name comes from Mandarin zhūzhū (猪猪), meaning "little pig."
-In late 2009 Cepia employed only 16 people in the U.S. and 30 in China.
+In late 2009, Cepia employed only 16 people in the U.S. and 30 in China.
 The original ZhuZhu Pets are nine different characters, with names including Chunk, PipSqueak, Mr. Squiggles, and Num Nums.
 There are various accessories for creating customized hamster habitats.
 ZhuZhu Pets can be put in either of two play modes: "nurturing mode," in which they coo and purr, or "adventure mode," in which they explore their habitat and respond to various stimuli.

+The toy first launched under the name Go Go Pets in July 2009, but was rebranded as ZhuZhu Pets in October.
+Cepia soon signed a distribution deal with Character Options to release the product (under the Go Go Pets name) in the United Kingdom for the 2009 Christmas season.
 ZhuZhu Pets were a craze during the 2009 holidays.
-They originally retailed for $9 USD, but for a time they sold for over $100 because of shortages.
+They originally retailed for US$9, but for a time they sold for over $100 because of shortages.

 In December 2009, testing done by the consumer organisation GoodGuide was initially thought to have found more than the allowed level of the toxic, silvery metalloid antimony in the Mr. Squiggles toy.
 After a review, regulators from the U.S. Consumer Product Safety Commission said that the toy was within the "very protective" standard.
 GoodGuide subsequently issued an apology saying that their testing methods (which checked for surface toxins) were different from the federal standards (which check for soluble toxins.)